 So you have discovered that your houseplant has some yellow leaves or may be losing leaves, and you want to know why.
 The shortest and most common answer is under-watering.

-Think of your plant as being a company, its leaves as workers, and water as wages.
+Think of your plant as being a company; its leaves are the workers, and water is the wages.
 If the company runs short on money, it has to lay off some workers because it can no longer afford to pay them.
 Like any smart company, a plant will always lay off the least productive workers first, which are those leaves that are nearest its base.
 These leaves are usually the oldest, sometimes smallest, and have not gone that extra mile in search of more light and or water.
 They are not the innovators of our little corporation.

 But there are other reasons for yellow leaves.

 - When a plant is under-watered, it reduces the number of resources sent to the least-important leaves.
 When you water, the plant may recover, but the damage has already been done.